 At the same time, however, there is something in man’s moral conscience itself that rebels against any loss of this conviction: Is not God who is Love also ultimate Justice?
 Can He tolerate these terrible crimes, can they go unpunished?
 Isn’t final punishment in some way necessary in order to reestablish moral equilibrium in the complex history of humanity?
 Is not hell in a certain sense the ultimate safeguard of man’s moral conscience? (pp. 185-186)

 And remember what Jesus himself said: “I have guarded them, and not one of them has been lost except the son of perdition, that the Scripture might be fulfilled.”
 Jn 17:12

 In other words, if there were no Hell, then “all hell would break loose here on earth” because there would be no consequences for our actions.
-The day a country abolishes the prison system and police force, is the day that people truly hope there is no hell for bad people.

 And yet, we want all people to be saved and to repent from their sins.
 Even Rudolph Hoess, the Kommandant of the Auschwitz Concentration Camp?